 There was a clear and established workflow in the pharmacy where labelling, dispensing and checking were all carried out at dedicated areas of the work benches.
 Dispensing labels were seen to have been signed by two different people indicating who had dispensed and who had checked a prescription.
 All the SOPs had the roles and responsibilities of each member of staff set out and the dispensary team were all clear on this and explained that they would refer to the pharmacist if they were unsure of something.

 There was a complaints procedure in place and the staff were all clear on the processes they should follow if they received a complaint.
 The team completed an annual Community Pharmacy Patient Questionnaire (CPPQ) survey to gather feedback from patients.
+The previous results were displayed and were positive.

-Professional indemnity insurance from the NPA was in place and was valid and in date until June 2019.
+Professional indemnity insurance from the NPA was in place and was valid and in date until the end of June 2019.
 Records of controlled drugs (CDs) and patient returned CDs were all seen to be in order.
-The address that a CD was received from was often not included in the records.
-The inspector gave advice about this.
-Out-of-date CDs were separated from regular CD stock and labelled appropriately.
-A sample of Palexia 50mg tablets was checked for record accuracy and was seen to be correct.
+Patient retuned and out of date CDs were separated from regular CD stock and labelled appropriately.
+A sample of Oxynorm 5mg capsules was checked for record accuracy and was seen to be correct.
 The controlled drug balances were checked weekly.

 The responsible pharmacist record was seen as complete and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
-The fridge temperatures were recorded daily and were always in the two to eight degrees Celsius range.

-The private prescription, emergency supply and specials records were retained and were in order.
+The fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.
+The private prescription and emergency supply were retained and were in order.
+Specials records were retained but some entries omitted the patient's and prescriber's name and address.

 Date checking was carried out in a manner which meant the whole pharmacy is date checked four times in a year and records of this were seen to be completed appropriately.
 The computers were all password protected and the screens were not visible to the public.
 Confidential waste was collected in confidential waste bags which were removed by the company for destruction.
 Staff were required to complete online training for information governance (IG).

 The pharmacy team had also been trained on safeguarding children and vulnerable adults.
 On questioning, staff were aware of the signs to look out for that may indicate safeguarding issues.
-Contact details for local safeguarding advice, referrals and support were available.
+Contact details for local safeguarding advice, referrals and support were not available at the time of the inspection and the pharmacy team agreed to address this.
+Staff reported that they were acutely aware of people with memory difficulties and had referred concerns in the past.